 The dough really benefits from sitting in the fridge overnight, so start these cookies the day before you’d like to eat them

 This recipe makes quite a big batch of cookies, so feel free to halve the quantities if you’d like less.
-Remember you can always put any leftover dough in the fridge for another time!
+Remember you can always put any leftover dough in the freezer for another time

 500g gluten free plain flour